polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/libraries.md

                                 │     │     │   Runtime  │
                                 └─────┴─────┴────────────┘

-> _NOTE: Diagram is a rough sketch.
+> _TODO: Diagram is a rough sketch.
 Each part is not meant to be interpreted as nested, rather that "primitives" enable communication between the Clients and Runtimes.
 Need to annotate diagram with below:_

 > - **Client**: Libraries that enable the client and networking layer, including consensus and block execution.
 > - **Primitives**: Libraries responsible for communicating between the client and the runtime, creating the transaction pool and building blocks for the block executor.